Computer Science & Information Technology

 Exploration of the technologies and business environment surrounding the emergence of electronic commerce.
 There will be both a technical and non-technical track option for students, however, all students will be introduced to technical skills for implementing an electronic commerce website.
 Prerequisite: CSIT1010 or CSIT1040 or CSIT1100.

 CSIT3700 Internship in Computing and Information Technology 1-3 s.h.

-Students work with professionals in career areas relating to computing and information technology.
+This internship allows students to work with professionals in career areas relating to computing and information technology.
 Student will play an active role in identifying internship opportunities and field sponsors.
+May be repeated for a maximum of 9 semesters hours.
 (Graded on Pass/ Fail basis.)
 Prerequisite: Instructor’s consent.

 CSIT3800 Current Issues and Technologies 1-3 s.h.

 Exploration of an issue or technology that has emerged or exists in a state of change.
 Typically there will be a significant hands-on component to the course.
 Course title will include a subtitle; e.g. Current Issues and Technologies – Data Mining.
 May be repeated for credit when the subtitle is different.